Kariem816/Mastermind-Server/README.md

 ## Contributing

 If you want to contribute to this project, you can do so by forking the repository and making a pull request.
-Alternatively, you can open an issue if you find a bug or have a suggestion or you can send an email to `kariem816@gmail.com`.
+Alternatively, you can open an issue or send an email to `kariem816@gmail.com` if you find a bug or have a suggestion .

 ---

-[^1]: If both `diff` and `length` are not specified, you will recieve an error.
+[^1]: If both `diff` and `length` are not specified, you will recieve a random word.
 If both `diff` and `length` are specified, they have to match otherwise you will recieve an error.

 [^2]: If the game doesn't load, try refreshing the page.
 The game is hosted on netlify and it sometimes takes a while to load.